viannik/py-taxi-service-authentication/README.md

   - Login: `admin.user`
   - Password: `1qazcde3`

+Feel free to add more data using admin panel, if needed.

 In this task, you will implement a visit counter, login/logout functionality, and make your site available only authenticated users.